 6. Fill out the FAFSA (Free Application for Federal Student Aid) online.

-Follow the links below on where to begin the advisement and registration process.
-Be sure to register early and pay your tuition and fees by the due date to secure your class schedule.
+Follow the links below for advisement contacts and registration information specific to your program.
+Register early and pay your tuition and fees by the due date to secure your class schedule.

 - Graduate Certificate in Nonprofit Management and Social Enterprise